hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 >>> Motifs are less likely to be found in domain regious, therefore any
 >>> motifs detected within these sites are less likely to be functional.

-7. The third row shows unstructured, or disordered regions within the sequence as predicted by GlobPlot (12824398). [what does hover do?]
-The 4th & 5th Rows contain results from IUPred (15955779), another unstructured region priction tool.
+step 7.
+The third row shows unstructured, or disordered regions within the sequence
+    as predicted by GlobPlot (12824398). [what does hover do?]
+The 4th & 5th
+    Rows contain results from IUPred (15955779), another unstructured region priction tool.
 Protein segments with an IUpred score above 0.5 are 95% likely